← Back to blog

 Before going live with Kopra in your production environment, verify each of these:

-• Generate a strong JWT_SECRET (at least 32 bytes of randomness) and store it in your environment variables, not in code
+• Use a strong signing secret and store it in environment variables, not in code

 • Keep API keys server-side only.
 Never expose them in client-side JavaScript, mobile apps, or public repositories